machawk1/log/_drafts/2024-01-02-year-in-review.md

 Wook is now in the second year of her PhD as she continues to explore exploring semantic disambiguation across domains.
 In October 2023, she had a poster at the 17th International Conference on Metadata and Semantics Research ([MTSR 2023](http://www.mtsr-conf.org/home)).
 More details on that in the [dissemination section](#dissemination) below.

+## Beyond Advising

+In support of students beyond those I advise, I was pleased to be involved on the committees and associated PhD dissertation defenses of the now-Drs.
+Sam Grabus and Hanieh Razzaghi.
+Sam's defense was titled, "Historical Subject Representation: An Analysis of Historical Vocabularies for Temporally-Aligned and Contextual Access Points" and Hanieh's "Semantic Data Quality Assessment: An Investigation of Fitness for Use in Large Clinical Datasets".
+Congratulations to them both.

+Additionally, I was pleased to be involved in the PhD candidacy review of Drexel CCI PhD student Deanna Zarrillo ([@zarrillogical](https://x.com/zarrillogical)), who was evaluated on the topics of computational social science, data policy &amp; ethics, and Science of Science.

 # Funding

 In 2023, we continued our investigation of the <a href="https://www.imls.gov/">IMLS</a>-funded project titled "[Saving Ads: Assessing and Improving Web Archives' Holdings of Online Advertisements](https://www.imls.gov/grants/awarded/lg-252362-ols-22)".
 In collaboration with Drs.
 [Michele C. Weigle](https://weiglemc.github.io/) ([@weiglemc](https://x.com/weiglemc/)) and [Michael L. Nelson](https://www.cs.odu.edu/~mln/) ([@phonedude_mln](https://x.com/phonedude_mln)) at [Old Dominion University's](https://www.odu.edu/)'s [WS-DL Research Group](https://oduwsdl.github.io/), Dr. Alex H. Poole from [Drexel CCI](https://drexel.edu/cci/), and student support from Chris and PhD student [Travis Reid](https://sites.google.com/view/treid803/home) ([@TReid803](https://x.com/TReid803)), we were able to explore some of the nuances of the past preservation and contemporary state of archiving advertisements on the web.
 A report of the first year of our findings as well as a pending follow-up investigation is described in the [Upcoming section](#upcoming) section below.